Pan Am Flight 160

-Pan Am Flight 160 was a scheduled cargo flight which crashed on 3 November 1973.
-The Boeing 707 of Pan Am crashed after smoke in the cockpit prevented the crew from keeping control of the aircraft, killing all three on board.
+Pan Am Flight 160 was a scheduled cargo flight which crashed on November 3, 1973.
+The Boeing 707 of Pan Am crashed after smoke in the cockpit prevented the crew from keeping control of the aircraft, killing all three occupants on board.

-Description of accident
+Accident

-On November 3, 1973, Pan Am flight 160 departed John F. Kennedy International Airport in New York for the destination of Frankfurt with a stop in Glasgow, United Kingdom.
-The flight departed at 08:25 EST and it was carrying 15,360 lb of chemicals.
-The first sign of trouble occurred at 09:04 EST with smoke in the lower 41 electrical compartment and was reported to control.
+On November 3, 1973, Pan Am flight 160 departed John F. Kennedy International Airport in New York for the destination of Frankfurt with a stop in Prestwick, Scotland.
+The flight departed at 08:25 EST and was carrying 15,360 lb of chemicals.
+The first sign of trouble occurred at 09:04 EST with smoke in the lower 41 electrical compartment and this was reported to control.
 They also mentioned that they were going to divert to Boston.
-The crew contacted ATC and was granted a return to JFK.
-Then, a major setback occurred, which was that the cockpit was too thick with smoke.
-This made them turn back around back to Boston.
+The crew contacted air traffic control (ATC) and was granted a return to JFK.
+Then, a major setback occurred, which was that the cockpit became thick with smoke.
+This made them turn back around to Boston.
 To help get the plane under its maximum landing weight (MLW), the crew descended to 2000 ft to increase the fuel burn rate.
-The crew requested to land on Runway 33 Left and it was approved by air traffic control (ATC).
+The crew requested to land on Runway 33 Left and this was approved by ATC.
 About this time, the crew shut off all non-essential systems.
 Soon, the transponder became inoperative.
 Once they were on final approach, with the airplane properly configured with flaps, the yaw damper was disengaged as a fatal result of critical mistakes during the execution of procedures.
 Henceforth, this made control of the plane hard at low speeds.
 Witnesses saw smoke pouring out of the cockpit windows, and the aircraft stalled out and crashed in a near vertical position with nose facing down.

 Cause

-The cause of the accident was caused by several factors, including the continued generation of smoke in the cockpit.
-This amount of smoke led to a uncontrollable emergency situation in which the yaw damper was disabled by turning off the essential bus.
+The accident was caused by several factors, including the continued generation of smoke in the cockpit.
+This amount of smoke led to an uncontrollable emergency situation in which the yaw damper was disabled by turning off the essential bus.
 This smoke in the cockpit also affected the crew's ability to perform tasks.
 The source of smoke could not be identified, but most likely the result of a nitric acid leak and improper packing of hazardous material, with a reaction between nitric acid and sawdust producing smoke.
 The noncompliance of several laws regarding the transport of hazmat goods from all of the complexity, the industry lacking the knowledge of laws, overlapping jurisdictions, and lack of surveillance by the government.